 This involves the timely implementation of new patches and vulnerability scans to detect new issues, and the assignment of individuals to be responsible for these actions.
 To execute this control effectively, organizations must find a way to analyze the data obtained from different vulnerability scanners, and generate actionable analytical insight.
 When a threat is detected, action should be taken to mitigate it immediately and automatically.

-Mitigation Strategy 3: Configure Microsoft Office macro settings
+Mitigation Strategy 3: Restrict Microsoft Office macros

 Essential eight lists a set of measures organizations can take to mitigate the threat of malicious macros that could contain malignant code for a planned cyber invasion.
 These include disabling macros for users that do not require it, only enabling macros from trusted sources, and checking macros for digital signatures before use.
 Organizations should also be able to track activities like processes, services, or applications launched unbeknownst to the user that might indicate a possible attack.